learning-image-synthesis/sp22/_assignments/hw5.md

 `pip install click requests tqdm pyspng ninja imageio-ffmpeg==0.4.3`.

 Furthermore you need to make sure as you also install PyTorch that its version is at least 1.7.1 and your major CUDA version is 11.

+All the code you need to write is in `main.py`.

 ## Part 1: Inverting the Generator [X pts]
 For the first part of the assignment, you'll solve an optimization problem to reconstruct the image from a particular latent code.
 As we've discussed in class, natural images lie on a manifold in image space.
 We choose to consider the output manifold of a trained generator as close to the natural image manifold.
 So, we can set up the following nonconvex optimization problem: